CleverRaven/Cataclysm-DDA/data/mods/Dark-Skies-Above/DESIGN.md

 Mechanically, Dark Skies Above began as a project to demonstrate how you can push the game engine to present different stories.
 Unlike the base game, a narrative arc is assumed: the player will want find a way to make occupation of Earth too costly for the aliens to continue, or die trying.
 This is, of course, by no means an "easy" or "short" process, nor is it necessarily a requirement.
 This is done largely to compensate for the fact that Dark Skies does not play well with other mods or some aspects of active development, thus needing a tighter experience.

-In short, Dark Skies is a science fiction/science fantasy story focused around an ongoing alien invasion and the survival of those left in one of the hotsites: the New England Exclusion Zone.
+In short, Dark Skies is a science fiction/science fantasy story focused around an ongoing alien invasion and the survival of those left in one of the hot-sites: the New England Exclusion Zone.

 # Contributing

 Since Dark Skies is distributed with the base game, contributions are welcome.
-If you have any questions, you can contact me on Discord via `@ephemeral_storyteller` through the offical developer or official community severs.
+If you have any questions, you can contact me on Discord via `@ephemeral_storyteller` through the official developer or official community severs.

 # Content